GStreamer/gstreamer/README.md

 ## GStreamer uninstalled

-gst-all also contains a special `uninstalled` target that lets you enter an uninstalled development environment where you will be able to work on GStreamer easily.
+gst-build also contains a special `uninstalled` target that lets you enter an uninstalled development environment where you will be able to work on GStreamer easily.